utsav0/daily-dev-tips/src/pages/posts/data-types-in-python.md

 c = 1j # Complex
 ```

-Integers can be numbers of any length, and they can even be negative.
+Integers can be numbers of any length and even be negative.
 The only thing is they can't have decimals.

 Some examples of different int in Python.